 That’s why it’s in your best interest to adopt a dashboard that lets you share select content with clients.
 With shared calendars, you can give clients easy access to upcoming content.
 From there, they can offer input or approval and you can keep everything on schedule.

 It doesn’t matter what type of social media goals you’ve set.
 You need periodic reports to monitor progress toward those goals.
-That’s why it’s essential to choose a social media dashboard that tracks analytics and prepares reports.
+That’s why it’s essential to choose social media dashboards that tracks analytics and prepares reports.
 Look for a dashboard app with reporting features like:

 Get follower numbers, engagement breakdowns, and your brand awareness score for a quick snapshot of your performance.

 Review total reach, top content, and the best times and days to publish so you can find what’s working and optimize your strategy.

 Track the number of messages you’ve sent and your average response time to make sure you’re connecting with your audience.

 Check performance metrics for each team member to make sure everyone’s on track.